-- + Assessing the impact of the Supreme Court of Appeal (SCA) judgment in favour of SARS, in relation to the SARS vs Coronation Investment Management SA (Pty) Ltd (CIMSA) tax matter, management has determined that the SCA judgment is an obligating event.
-The total obligation payable by the Group to SARS is management's best estimate as at 30 September 2023.
-IFRS do not specifically address the accounting treatment for interest and penalties related to income taxes.
-The IFRIC discussed the accounting for interest and penalties and concluded that a reporting entity should apply and disclose its judgement in assessing whether interest or penalties are themselves income tax.
-An entity must assess the facts of the particular matter to determine whether the entity has made a financing decision (intentional or due to an oversight) or whether a significant tax uncertainty exists and as such the total obligation is as a result of the tax uncertainty.
-Where the entity has a dispute with the tax authorities and there is significant uncertainty regarding the amount of income tax to be paid, further consideration is required.
-There has been a significant uncertainty within the Group regarding CIMSA's taxes due as a result of this dispute, due to a difference of opinion on tax treatment (interpretation of the provisions of s9D of the Income Tax Act no. 58 of 1962) between CIMSA and SARS.
-There was no delay in the payment of any taxes due (as calculated in terms of guidance provided by expert advice and CIMSA's interpretation of the law) as a result of a conscious decision to delay payment nor any administrative oversight.
-Therefore, any interest charged due to this significant uncertainty in tax treatment is not a financing expense and should be accounted for as an operating expense.
-In addition, should the Group be liable for any penalties these will be accounted for as an operating expense as well. - + Assessing whether the Group controls an unconsolidated structured entity by assessing the power over the unconsolidated structured entity, exposure or rights, to variable returns from its involvement with the unconsolidated structured entity and the ability to use its power over the unconsolidated structured entity to affect the amount of the Group's returns (refer to note 25). - + Assessing whether the Group controls an investee by assessing the power over the investee, exposure or rights, to variable returns from its involvement with its investee and the ability to use its power over the investee to affect the amount of the Group's returns (refer to note 25).
+- + Assessing the impact of the Constitutional Court (ConCourt) judgement in favour of Coronation Investment Management SA (Pty) Ltd (CIMSA), in relation to the SARS v CIMSA tax Matter.
+Management has determined that the total obligation raised including interest recognised up until 21 June 2024 (date of the ConCourt judgement) should be reversed in the 2024 Annual Financial Statements upon receiving a favourable judgement at the ConCourt.
+IFRS Accounting Standards do not specifically address the accounting treatment for interest and penalties related to income taxes.
+An entity must assess the facts of the particular matter to determine whether a financing decision was made intentionally or due to an oversight or whether a significant tax uncertainty existed.
+The interest income recognised up until the date of the ConCourt judgement which was disclosed as an operating expense, as a result the interest income has been accounted for as an operating income as it is not a financing income.
+Any additional interest earned on payments due from SARS subsequent to the date of the ConCourt judgement has been recognised as finance income. - + Assessing whether the Group controls an unconsolidated structured entity by assessing the power over the unconsolidated structured entity, exposure or rights, to variable returns from its involvement with the unconsolidated structured entity and the ability to use its power over the unconsolidated structured entity to affect the amount of the Group's returns (refer to note 24). - + Assessing whether the Group controls an investee by assessing the power over the investee, exposure or rights, to variable returns from its involvement with its investee and the ability to use its power over the investee to affect the amount of the Group's returns (refer to note 24).